Relaxed wedding day timeline

 Top tip: If you have an autumn or winter wedding, opt for an early ceremony (1 pm latest) so that you can make the most of the light you have.

-A relaxed wedding timeline for a wedding reception: 60-90mins
+wedding reception: 60-90mins

 TOP TIP: Avoid a receiving line.
 It can feel very formal for a relaxed day and take up a looooot of time.